lispincsclothing/react-twitter-clone/CHEATSHEET.md

   1. Answer is that webpack and react_component two different approaches - use one or other.
 2. Where to put node compenents (e.g. faker, etc.).
 Is the package.json file best, where else?
 3. Why does 'React.findDOMNode(node)' return a plaintext dom element, rather than a reference to dom element?
+4. Does the includes in Tweet really avoid n+1 problem? b
 # Notes
 1. For forms, `ref` is way of getting input (can't use name/value etc in forms).
   1. http://facebook.github.io/react/docs/working-with-the-browser.html#refs-and-getdomnode